shawngib/architecture-center/docs/cloud-adoption-guide/adoption-intro/governance-how-to.md

 The **workload owner** inherits the owner role at the resource scope, which means the workload owner has all permissions for the virtual network.

+## Implement a basic resource access management model

+Now that you understand the governance model, you are ready to implement basic resource access management.

+To begin, your organization requires an Azure account.
+If your organization has an existing [Microsoft Enterprise Agreement](https://www.microsoft.com/licensing/licensing-programs/enterprise.aspx) that does not include Azure, Azure can be added by making an upfront monetary commitment.
+See [licensing Azure for the enterprise](https://azure.microsoft.com/pricing/enterprise-agreement/) for more information.

+When your Azure account is created, you specify a person in your organization to be the Azure **account owner**.
+An Azure Active Directory (Azure AD) tenant is then created by default.
+Your Azure **account owner** must [create the user account](/azure/active-directory/add-users-azure-active-directory) for the person in your organization who is the **workload owner**.

+Next, your Azure **account owner** must [create a subscription](https://docs.microsoft.com/partner-center/create-a-new-subscription) and [associate the Azure AD tenant](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) with it.

+Finally, now that the subscription is created and your Azure AD tenant is associated with it, you can [add the **workload owner** to the subscription with the built-in **owner** role](/azure/billing/billing-add-change-azure-subscription-administrator#add-an-rbac-owner-for-a-subscription-in-azure-portal).

 ## Summary

 In this article, you learned: